Cannabis tinctures are quickly becoming the consumption method of choice for many new and longtime cannabis lovers.

 Tincture or edibles?
 Tincture or powders?
 Cannabis tinctures and tonics.
 How are cannabis tinctures better than cannabis extracts or infused weed butters?
 Batman or Robin?

 The short answer is no cannabis intake method is better or worse than the other.

 Truth be told, it all comes down to you my groovy friend.
 Your chemical make-up.
-Your preferred outcome and health benefit.
+Your preferred outcome.